Pamela Malland

 Iris & pink azaleas

-Flutter their gaudy gowns."
+Flutter their gaudy gowns."-Harriet Monroe

 Though the flowers of 'Orine Holm' & 'Pamela Malland' are very different for color, they are otherwise similar shrubs.
 They were developed from a cross of 'Vuyks Rose-red' Japanese evergreen azalea, & R. austrinum 'Moonbeam,' a yellow Glenn Dale deciduous azalea.
 The individual flowers are twice to three times the size of the flowers generally seen on Kurume azaleas.

-Despite that 'Pamela Malland' & 'Orine Holm' are sister seedlings (from sister growers!), the pale 'Orine Holm' does best in a bit of shade, while the darker 'Pamela Malland' can do well lin considerable sun.
+Despite that 'Pamela Malland' & 'Orine Holm' are sister seedlings (from sister growers!), the pale 'Orine Holm' does best in a bit of shade, while the darker 'Pamela Malland' can do well in considerable sun.

 copyright © by Paghat the Ratgirl